You may wish to see an introductory page to this section with a map first.

 Reconstruction of the stables

 The most striking discovery made by the archaeologists was the identification of two large stables which together occupied a significant part of the town.
 Not all archaeologists believe they were stables and they suggest they were warehouses or barracks at least in part.
-The horses were not used by cavalrymen, but by charioteers.
+The horses were mainly used to draw war chariots.
+You may wish to see some very ancient reliefs depicting war chariots at Mycenae.

 Reconstructed dwelling and southern observation point